openhab/openhab-alexa/USAGE.md

 * Echo, Echo Dot, or another way to use Alexa (e.g. [Reverb](https://reverb.ai/))
 <!--- did I miss something? --->

-## Skill Configuration
+## 1. Skill Configuration

-Visit the [Alexa-Website](https://alexa.amazon.com/) or use the belonging app on your mobile.
+1. Visit the [Alexa-Website](https://alexa.amazon.com/) or use the belonging app on your mobile.
-Navigate to "Smart Home" -> "Configure Smart Home" and search for openHAB.
+2. Navigate to "Smart Home" -> "Configure Smart Home" and search for openHAB.
-Follow the Instructions there to autohorise Alexa using your myopenhab.org-account.
+3. Follow the Instructions there to autohorise Alexa using your myopenhab.org-account.

-If you did not "tag" any items until now first follow the steps below before you search for devices.
+If you did not "tag" any items until now, first follow the steps below before you search for devices.
 (You can try, but you will not find any ;) )

-## Item Configuration
+## 2. Item Configuration

 You have to tag your items to make them useable by Alexa.
 See [Tagging](http://docs.openhab.org/configuration/items.html#tagging)